 - updating the plan’s maintenance schedules and activities as they are completed.

 All schools are required to develop a 5-year School Maintenance Plan following their condition assessment.
 When schools have finalised their plan, it must be submitted to the VSBA for endorsement at the start of the 5-year period of the plan.
-Detailed instructions on how to submit a plan can be found in the .
+Detailed instructions on how to submit a plan can be found in the AIMS user guide .

 Schools are responsible for implementing the endorsed School Maintenance Plan, including completing scheduled maintenance activities and updating the School Maintenance Plan to reflect changes.